cmayor314/node-red-subflows-FFT-dashboard_ui/README.md

 ## a0 live

-  The value of a0 for the currently-shown FFT.
+  The magnitude of a0 for the currently-shown FFT.
   a0 is literally the average value over your entire buffer size.

 ## FFT Phases Graph

-  Live graph displays the phase angles from the FFT calculation, starting with zero for a0, followed by all the frequency bins.
+  A live graph displays the phase angless from the FFT calculation, starting with a zero for a0, followed by all the frequency bins.
 The a0 switch does not affect this graph.
   The number of frequncies shown can be selected, below.

-  The graph is **not** accurate until the FFT Buffer is Filled.
-If you are into the Fourier Series, the look of the magnitude and the phase graphs is due to the zero-padding.
+  The graphs are **not** accurate until the FFT Buffer is Filled.
+If you are into the Fourier Series, the look of the magnitude and the phase graphs is the effect of the zero-padding.

 ## Select Number of Frequencies Shown

   Can choose from 1-256.
 256 pixels is near the useful limit on the 6 unit wide display.
-  This does NOT affect the fft calculation, the purpose is to limit the number of frequencies shown at any update (e.g., for zooming in)
+  This does NOT affect the fft calculation, the purpose of this selection is to limit the number of frequencies shown. (e.g., for zooming in on the lower frequency bins)

 ## Clear Graphs

-  Clicking the buttons clears all the graphs.
-The graphs will update as soon as the next data arrives.
-The button is useful for clearing any weird data from re-deployed flows.
+  Clicking the clear graphs button clears all the graphs.
+The graphs will update with fresh data as soon as the next  data arrives.
+  The button is useful for clearing any weird data from re-deployed node-red flows.

 ## a0(t) graph

-  Graph of the a0 from FFT calculations, as it changes with each sample.
+  This is a live graph of the a0 magnitude from FFT calculations, as it changes with each sample. a0 is the mean value over all the data; this graph shows the history of the average value.

 ## FFT Calculation Time

-  The amount of time it just took to run the FFT-js algorithm on your data buffer.
-The time required for the calculation will follow square relationship with the amount of samples.
-This is pretty useful to compare to Time between Samples, below.
+  The most recent amount of time it took to run the FFT-js algorithm on your data buffer.
+The time required for the calculation will follow a square(-ish, it's actually nlog(n)) relationship with the amount of samples.
+  This measurement is pretty useful to compare to Time between Samples, below.
   The FFT Calculation Time should **never** exceed the time between samples.
+  See *Automatic Crash Stopper*, above.

 ## Time between Samples

   Units in milliseconds, shows how much time passed between the latest data point and the previous one.
+  See *Automatic Crash Stopper*, above.

 ## Average Sample Frequency

-  The average sample frequency is based on the last 200-10000 samples, and does some cheat-y tricks to use low memory.
-This value (to a couple sig figs) is used to poopulate the (independent) Frequency axis.
+  The average sample frequency is based on the last 2000-10000 samples, and does some cheat-y tricks to use low memory.
+This average sampling frequency value (to a couple sig figs) is used to poopulate the (independent) Frequency axis on the graphs.

 ## log frequency scale

   Not implemented.
 The switch does nothing.

 ## last update